-- relate to identified development areas or specific sites: - are consistent with giving priority to energyefficiency measures; and - focus on opportunities at a scale that developers would not be able to realise on their own in relation to specific developments.
+- relate to identified development areas or specific sites; - are consistent with giving priority to energyefficiency measures; and - focus on opportunities at a scale that developers would not be able to realise on their own in relation to specific developments.

-Local planning authorities should consider requiring developers to submit energy masterplans for large-scale development, demonstrating that expectations for district heating have been considered in masterplanning and scheme design from the earliest stage (see Case study 12).
+Local planning authorities should consider requiring developers to submit energy strategies to demonstrate how green energy requirements have been considered.
+For large scale development, energy masterplans can be required, to demonstrate that expectations for district heating have been considered in masterplanning and scheme design from the earliest stage (see case study ER5 on the GLA approach to energy masterplanning).